Nikfilk2030/Telegram_bot_weather_prediction/README.md

 * Machine learning algorythms
 * Python telebot
 * APIs to collect and predict weather data
-* description and decoration of the project
+* Description and decoration of the project

 # Problems